AldiArellano/Data-Science-and-AI---Group-3/README.md

   <em>Figure 2.
 Descriptive statistics of the dataset</em>
 </p>

+In terms of the dataset's constraints, it covers only 16 out of the 17 regions in the country, with the National Capital Region (NCR) being the excluded region.
+Additionally, the dataset contains two missing values, specifically related to the average rural income for the year 2000 in Region IV, encompassing CALABARZON (IV-A) and MIMAROPA (IV-B).

+Furthermore, the dataset spans different years for various variables: 2015 for gender-related data, 2002 to 2003 for household income-related data, 2000 for average rural income, and 2016 for total employment.
+The confined timeframe may impose limitations on the ability to observe long-term trends or assess the repercussions of economic changes over extended periods.
+Moreover, certain variables, like 'agr_wage_farm_workers_allgender_2015,' present a single-year snapshot, potentially missing dynamic changes that unfold over time.
+This temporal constraint may hinder a comprehensive understanding of evolving trends and shifts in the variables under consideration.

 *Link of the Dataset:* [Dataset - A few poverty indicators for philippines by region](https://www.kaggle.com/datasets/statchaitya/a-few-poverty-indicators-for-philippines-by-region/data )